Freight Shipping from Fresno to Long Beach

 How much does it cost to ship freight from Fresno to Long Beach?

-Full truckload (FTL) rates from Fresno, CA to Long Beach, CA currently range from $626-$771 for a standard dry van load over the 291-mile route.
+Full truckload (FTL) rates from Fresno, CA to Long Beach, CA currently range $626-$771 (roughly $2.18-$2.66 per mile over 291 miles).
 LTL shipments typically cost $360-$647 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Fresno to Long Beach?

-Standard FTL transit from Fresno to Long Beach is approximately 5 hrs by truck over 291 miles.
+Standard FTL transit from Fresno to Long Beach is approximately 5 hrs by truck over 291 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Fresno to Long Beach freight?